Download This Sample

 - He died on August 2, 1922 at the age of 75.

-- As a mark of respect on the death of Alexander Bell every phone in North America was silenced for a short period.
+- As a mark of respect for the death of Alexander Bell every phone in North America was silenced for a short period.

 Alexander Graham Bell Worksheets

-This bundle contains 11 ready-to-use Alexander Graham Bell Worksheets that are perfect for students who want to learn more about Alexander Graham Bell who was a Scottish-born scientist, inventor, engineer and innovator who is credited with patenting the first practical telephone.
+This is a fantastic bundle which includes everything you need to know about Alexander Graham Bell across 20 in-depth pages.
+These are ready-to-use Alexander Graham Bell worksheets that are perfect for teaching students about Alexander Graham Bell who was a Scottish-born scientist, inventor, engineer, and innovator who is credited with patenting the first practical telephone.
 His research on hearing and speech further led him to experiment with hearing devices which eventually culminated in Bell being awarded the first U.S. patent for the telephone in 1876.

 - Alexander Graham Bell Facts